getumbrel/umbrel/README.md

 <br />

-## Installing Umbrel
+## Installing umbrelOS
-> Umbrel is currently in beta and should not be considered secure.
+> umbrelOS is currently in beta and should not be considered secure.
 See [SECURITY.md](SECURITY.md) for more details.

-The easiest way to get started is by running [Umbrel OS](https://download.umbrel.com/umbrel-os.zip) on a Raspberry Pi 4.
+The easiest way to get started on a custom (non Umbrel Home) system is by running [umbrelOS for Raspberry Pi 4](https://download.umbrel.com/umbrel-os.zip).
 Step-by-step installation intructions can be found [here](https://umbrel.com/#start).

-Alternatively you can install Umbrel on any Ubuntu or Debian system (both x86 and arm64) with:
+Alternatively you can install umbrelOS on any Ubuntu or Debian system (both x86 and arm64) with:

 ```bash
 curl -L https://umbrel.sh | bash